aziz-alqudsy/poc-visual-testing/README.md

 # poc-visual-testing
-The proof of concept visual testing.
+The proof of concept visual testing using python.
 ## prerequisite
 1. create virtual environment
 ```sh